misbahlmnr/ecommerce-be/README.md

-# E-commerce Backend
+# TODO APP REST API

-This is the backend service for an e-commerce application.
-It provides APIs for managing products, users, orders, and other related functionalities.
+This is the backend service for an todo application.

-## Technologies Used

-- Node.js
-- Express.js
-- MySQL
-- Prisma (ORM)
-- Multer (for file uploads)
-- Morgan (for logging)